Placaj de aur de 2 microni: de ce are culoarea aurului de 14K, nu galbenul de placaj

 Elena

 You pick up two rings.
-Both gleam gold, both look flawless under the store lights.
-One costs half as much as the other, so you naturally choose the cheaper option.
-Three months later, the silvery base shows through along the edges and inside the band.
+Both gleam golden, both look flawless under the store lights.
+One costs half as much as the other, so naturally you choose the cheaper option.
+Three months later, the edges and the inside of the ring show the silvery metal underneath.

-The difference between the ring that lasts and the one that rubs off isn’t obvious at purchase.
-It comes down to two things most stores don’t even mention: how thick the gold layer is and what shade it is.
-At Indira we plate 925 silver jewelry with a 2‑micron layer of gold, in a color calibrated to 14K gold.
+The difference between a ring that lasts and one that fades isn’t visible at purchase.
+It comes down to two things most stores don’t even mention: how thick the gold layer is and what shade it has.
+At Indira, we plate 925 silver jewelry with a 2‑micron layer of gold, in a color calibrated to 14K gold.
 Below I’ll explain why both matter.

 What 2‑micron plating means

-2‑micron plating is a gold layer two microns thick (two thousandths of a millimeter) deposited over a base metal.
-Our base is 925 silver.
-Two microns means a layer several times thicker than standard and more than ten times thicker than the thin “flash” used in fashion jewelry — which is why it lasts for years.
+A 2‑micron plating is a gold layer two microns thick (two thousandths of a millimeter) deposited over a base metal.
+For us, the base is 925 silver.
+Two microns means a coating several times thicker than standard and more than ten times thicker than the thin “flash” used on fashion jewelry - that’s where its years-long durability comes from.

-The layer is deposited by electroplating.
+The layer is applied by electroplating.
 The jewelry goes into a solution with fine gold particles, and an electric current helps them adhere evenly across the entire surface.
 Simple as a process.
-Hard to gauge by eye, because a 0.3‑micron layer and a 2‑micron layer look identical on the day they come out of the bath.
+Hard to judge by eye, because a 0,3‑micron layer and a 2‑micron one look identical the day they come out of the bath.

-That’s the trap.
-Thickness doesn’t show up in photos or in the display case — it shows after a few months of wear.
+That’s the catch.
+Thickness doesn’t show in photos or in the display case - it shows after a few months of wear.
 That’s why microns are the only objective indicator of quality, more serious than any “premium gold” description.

 The real thickness scale: where 2 microns sit

-To know what you’re buying, it helps to see the full scale, not just the number on your tag.
+To know what you’re buying, it helps to see the whole scale, not just the number on your tag.

-• Under 0.5 microns — “flash plating” or a gold wash.
+• Under 0,5 microns - “flash plating” or gold wash.
 The layer used on fashion jewelry.
-It can rub off in a few months and won’t hold up to sweat or water.
+It can rub off in a few months and doesn’t hold up to sweat or water.

-• 1.5–2.5 microns — thick plating, “micro plating.”
+• 1,5–2,5 microns - thick plating, “micro plating”.
 This is where we are.
-Holds up for around two years with daily wear.
+It holds up for up to around two years with daily wear.

-• 5 microns and up — very thick plating for premium pieces.
-Can exceed five years, but it raises the price a lot.
+• 5 microns and up - very thick plating for premium pieces.
+It can exceed five years, but it makes the piece much more expensive.

-You’ll see stores claim that a “quality” plating must have 6–8 microns.
+You’ll run into stores that say a “quality” plating must have 6-8 microns.
 That’s a sales argument, not a standard.
-For jewelry you wear day in, day out, 2 microns on 925 silver already deliver excellent durability at a far more honest price.
-An 8‑micron layer triples the cost without tripling your years of wear — skin and friction wear the piece at about the same rate beyond a certain point.
+For jewelry you wear day in, day out, 2 microns on 925 silver already deliver very solid durability at a much more honest price.
+An 8‑micron layer triples the cost without tripling your years of wear - skin and friction wear a piece down about the same, no matter how thick the layer is beyond a certain point.

-Why thickness changes how many years you wear the piece
+Why thickness changes how many years you wear your jewelry

 A thin plating gives out first where the piece rubs.
-It doesn’t fade evenly like paint.
-It thins at contact points until the underlying metal shows.
+It doesn’t discolor evenly like paint that fades.
+It thins at the contact points until the metal underneath shows through.

-On rings, the critical zones are the inside and the edges — the parts that constantly touch your fingers and objects.
-On bracelets, the underside that rests on the desk or keyboard.
-Earrings and chains have far less contact, so plating lasts longest on them.
-A ring worn daily will need refreshing earlier than a pair of Sunday earrings — not because the plating is weaker, but because it works harder.
+For rings, the critical areas are the inside and the edges - the spots that constantly touch your fingers and objects.
+For bracelets, it’s the underside that rests on your desk or keyboard.
+Earrings and chains have much less contact, so their plating lasts the longest.
+A ring worn daily will need a refresh sooner than a pair of “Sunday” earrings - not because the plating is weaker, but because it works harder.

 There’s another factor few talk about: your skin.
-Skin pH differs from person to person, and more acidic skin can eat through plating faster.
-Heavy sweating does the same.
+Skin pH varies from person to person, and more acidic skin can eat through plating faster.
+Heavy perspiration does the same.
 So do creams or perfume applied directly over jewelry.
-A 2‑micron layer, however, has enough reserve to handle all this for years, if you give it a little care.
+A 2‑micron layer, however, has enough reserve to handle all this for years if you give it a little care.

-The base matters just as much as the gold.
+And the base matters just as much as the gold.
 We plate over 925 silver, not brass.
-That means that even after the plating wears, you’re left with a genuine silver piece — which you can re‑plate, starting from a valuable core.
-That’s how the Sculpture ring is made: 925 silver under two microns of gold.
+That means even after the plating wears, you’re left with a real silver piece - which you can re-plate, starting from a valuable core.
+That’s how the Sculpture ring is made, for instance: 925 silver under two microns of gold.

 Plated, vermeil, or solid gold - what are you really choosing

-To put those 2 microns in context, here’s how they stack up against the other options.
+To put those 2 microns in context, here’s how they compare to the other options.

 Solid gold is made entirely from a gold alloy.
-A 14K alloy contains 58.3% pure gold.
-It’s the most durable and keeps its color forever, but costs several times more than a plated piece that looks the same.
+A 14K piece contains 58,3% pure gold.
+It’s the most durable and keeps its color indefinitely, but it costs several times more than a plated piece that looks the same.

-Vermeil is the term for 925 silver plated with a thick layer of gold, typically a minimum of 2.5 microns.
-Our 2‑micron plating on 925 silver follows the exact same logic — noble base, substantial layer — and comes close to this standard.
+Vermeil is the term for 925 silver plated with a thick layer of gold, typically at least 2,5 microns.
+Our 2‑micron plating on 925 silver follows the exact same logic - noble base, substantial layer - and comes very close to this standard.

-Fashion plating sits at the opposite pole: a thin layer over brass, copper, or stainless steel.
-It looks great the first month, then gives in, and once the gold is gone you’re left with a base metal of little value.
+Fashion plating sits at the opposite end: a thin layer over brass, copper, or stainless steel.
+It looks good the first month, then gives out, and when the gold is gone you’re left with a metal of no value.

-Two microns on 925 silver hit the sweet spot that matters: the look of fine gold, a base that retains its value, and a price you can actually reach.
+Two microns on 925 silver hit the middle that matters: the look of fine gold, a base that retains its value, and a price you can actually reach.

-Color: why we go with a 14K shade
+Color: why we go with the 14K shade

-This is the part almost no one discusses, even though it completely changes how the piece looks on your skin.
+Here’s the part almost no one talks about, even though it completely changes how the jewelry looks on your hand.

-Not all gold has the same color.
-24K pure gold has an intense, orange‑leaning, highly saturated yellow — exactly the “loud” tone the brain associates with cheap jewelry.
-14K gold has roughly 58% gold, with the rest copper and silver.
-Those metals give it a warmer, lighter, more discreet hue.
+Not all gold is the same color.
+24K, pure gold has an intense, orange, highly saturated yellow - exactly the “loud” tone the brain associates with cheap jewelry.
+14K gold is approximately 58% gold, the rest being copper and silver.
+These are precisely the metals that give it a warmer, lighter, more understated hue.
 It’s the gold of wedding bands and pieces people wear for decades.

-Many plated pieces deliberately go for a very yellow gold because it “pops” in an online catalog and looks richer in photos.
+Many plated pieces intentionally go for a very yellow gold because it “pops” in an online catalog and looks richer in photos.
 On skin, though, that shade gives you away instantly.
-We’ve consciously chosen a plating that mirrors the tone of 14K gold: warm, elegant, poised.
+We’ve consciously chosen a plating that mirrors the tone of 14K gold: warm, elegant, composed.

 There’s also a practical benefit you only notice when you wear pieces together.
-If you already have 14K gold — a wedding band, a chain from your mom, a pair of earrings — Indira’s plated pieces naturally match them.
-They don’t clash with a different yellow.
-You can wear a plated piece next to a solid‑gold one, and no one will guess which is which.
-You get the look and feel of fine gold at an accessible price, without the color compromise that makes so much plated jewelry look cheap.
+If you already have 14K gold - a wedding band, a chain from your mother, a pair of earrings - Indira’s plated pieces pair naturally with them.
+They don’t “clash” with a different yellow.
+You can wear a plated piece next to a solid-gold one, and no one will guess which is which.
+You get the look and feel of fine gold at an accessible price, without the color compromise that makes so many plated pieces look cheap.

 How to spot quality plating